-- Manage their own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications, and book chapters - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - Develop rigorous mathematical proofs for convergence analysis and asymptotic analysis of deep learning models, methods, and algorithms.
+- Manage own academic research and administrative activities.
+This involves small scale project management, and co-ordinating multiple aspects of work to meet deadlines. - Adapt existing and develop new research methodologies and materials.
+Specifically, the candidate will be expected to develop a mathematical model of avian influenza transmission in Great Britain, building on previous work by the Oxford-Warwick-APHA collaborative team. - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate.
+The candidate will be expected to parameterise the model that they develop using real-world data, and use the model to test control interventions. - Collaborate in the preparation of research publications, and contribute towards ensuring that the model developed is usable by animal health policy colleagues in future avian influenza outbreaks. - Present papers at conferences or public meetings. - Act as a source of information and advice to other members of the group on methodologies or procedures.

+- Represent the research group at external meetings/seminars, either with other members of the group or alone. - Carry out collaborative projects with colleagues in partner institutions and research groups.
+The candidate will have opportunities to interact with researchers at the University of Warwick and the UK government's Animal and Plant Health Agency.